Redlands College has a successful and extensive Vocational Education and Training (VET) program which commenced in 1997.

 Completing a TAFE at School qualification can give students direct entry into a related TAFE Queensland course.
 Plus, if they continue on to a diploma qualification they can take advantage of TAFE’s articulation arrangements with some of Australia’s top universities.
 If students decide to continue their studies at university, they can receive credit for study at TAFE Queensland, taking time off their degree.

 Students considering a trade qualification can get a head start with their training while still at school.
 TAFE at School and other RTOs offer a variety of pre-apprenticeship qualifications.

-To view the TAFE at School offerings for 2022 click here.
+To view the TAFE at School offerings click here.